FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 ## Programs Needed for Development

 Though many if not all packages necessary for development should come installed with the base Debian installation, itos good to check they are present with *aptitude show package* or *dpkg -s package*.
 The most important package to make sure is installed is *build-essential*.
-It should pull in other packages that are necessary for the build environment if theyore not already installed.
+It should pull in other packages that are necessary for the build environment if they are not already installed.

 Other packages are some measure of helpful and/or necessary for building particular packages down the road.
 Some are particular compilers for specific languages (i.e. *gfortran* or *gpc*) or packages for scripting languages themselves (i.e. *perl* and *python*).
 Others make parts of the process easier (such as the *debhelper/dh-make* packages or the *fakeroot* tool) or allow checking for errors after the build (*lintian*).
 The full range of additional build packages listed should be installed and understood before proceeding.